-On the other hand, if you’re looking for strong long-run growth plays, the industrial sector may be the perfect fit, especially when economic conditions are positive.
+On the other hand, if you’re looking for strong long-run growth stocks, the industrial sector may be the perfect fit, especially when economic conditions are positive.
 Stocks in the space are known for strong growth during positive economic conditions.

 3. The 5% Rule

 Finally, the number of companies in the industrial sector that you’re interested in will play a role in the total amount of exposure you have to the sector, especially if you’re a novice investor.
-That’s because, unless you’re an investing guru, you should follow the five-percent rule.
+That’s because, unless you’re an investing guru, you should follow the 5% rule.

 The rule suggests that you should never have more than 5% of your total investing dollars tied up in a single stock or across a group of high-risk stock picks.
 So if you’re looking at three industrial stocks, and you believe all of them are top-notch investing opportunities, you could invest up to 5% of your portfolio into each company — so your entire allocation to these stocks would be no more than 15% of your portfolio.
 If your picks are penny stocks that come with other factors that involve high risk, then together they should represent no more than 5% of your overall portfolio value combined.

 The industrial sector isn’t just important to the stock market, it’s an important part of American history.
 The sector has created millionaires while giving rise to urban development, employment opportunity, and global economic dominance in the United States.